James McWilliams (PgDip, MBACP) Therapist

-Given the current lock-down requirements, I offer sessions via Zoom.
-Alternatively, sessions via WhatsApp/phone are available if your broadband connection is weak.
+Given the current circumstances relating to the pandemic, I offer sessions via Zoom (or via WhatsApp/telephone if preferable).
 Further details upon request.

-As and when the lock-down is lifted there is the option for face-to-face counselling and psychotherapy sessions in central London, London Bridge & Oxford Circus.
-Both central London venues are warm, comfortable surroundings and are within walking distance from tube stations.
+As and when we are both happy to meet in person, there is the option for face-to-face counselling and psychotherapy sessions in London Bridge, central London.
+This central London venue is clean, comfortable and within walking distance from London Bridge tube/train stations.

 What to expect in the first session

-Our first session is an opportunity to see how we can work together, your expectations and desired outcomes from therapy and any questions you have for me.
+This initial session is an opportunity to see how we can work together, your expectations and desired outcomes from therapy and any questions you may have for me.
 Offering you a safe online place to be seen and heard is my top priority.